2026-27 Course Catalog

 Hallmark Ethics and Style in Nonfiction Writing

 What best practices guide journalists as they investigate and tell stories?
 What dilemmas do memoirists and true crime writers face as they frame “true” stories for public consumption?
 How do academic researchers present their ideas in ways that make their audiences want to read on (or not)?
 How do nonfiction writers of all kinds, whose originality is their currency, preserve the integrity of their ideas in a world where ownership of information is changing?
 This course will explore the modes of and power dynamics inherent in nonfiction writing, focusing specifically on journalism, memoir, true crime, and original research.
-In the Fall Semester, we will explore significant examples of each genre, with attention both to form and context.
+In the Fall Semester, we will explore significant examples of each genre with attention both to form and context.
 In the Spring, students will work on independent nonfiction writing projects in the genre of their choice.
 The teacher will guide students in the process of asking good questions, gathering and organizing research from varied and credible sources, and developing a narrative style.
+This course is well-suited for students who have an interest in conducting and communicating independent research.
+Students should be excited to read nonfiction writing with a critical eye, and will need to generate their own topics of research by the end of Spring Semester.

 Grade level: 11-12